zero-stroke/SecuritiesCorrelations/README.md

 Modifying the plot using anything other than the filter options will reset the filters.

+Click and drag on the plot to zoom in to select a time range to zoom in on.
+Double click to zoom back out.

 In rare circumstances localhost:8080 might not work for you due to the port being in use by another process.
 In this case find `port=int(os.environ.get('PORT', 8080)))` at the bottom of main_ui.py and change the port to another number.

 ## Future Enhancements: